-Skylar came out of surgery with flying colors, and a few months later, Trey & Lauren Boden gifted us a professional portrait session.
-Tessa, the photographer, has a niece with SMA, and ended up donating the session, gave us a photo book, and came back a year later for a second free session with our family.
+Skylar came out of surgery with flying colors!
+A few months later, our friends, Trey & Lauren Boden, gifted us a professional portrait session to help us preserve memories.
+Tessa, the photographer, has been impacted by SMA, and ended up donating the session, gave us a photo book, and came back a year later for a second free session with our family.
 That's right, Skylar made it past her first birthday and we got to enjoy 21 wonderful months with her before having say goodbye.

 Before Skylar died, I got a phone call that my neighbor, Brooke, delivered her son at full term, but he wasn't breathing.
 My neighbor asked if I could come take photos while he was still on life support.
 Skylar was just 6 months old at the time, and capturing Brooke's whole family saying goodbye to their son, knowing that I would soon be watching my whole family say goodbye to Skylar, was one of the hardest things I've ever had to do.
 Looking through the viewfinder, with tears streaming down my face, we captured some really sweet moments, and I sobbed the whole way home.